Frontside and backside: Snowboarding

 In the air, frontside means that 90 degrees into your first rotation you will be facing forward downhill and backside means that 90 degrees into your first rotation your back will be facing downhill.
 For example, a left foot forward (or regular) rider would rotate counterclockwise to do a frontside 360 and clockwise to do a backside 360.

-Aggressive Inline Skating
+Aggressive inline skating

-In Aggressive Inline Skating, frontside and backside are used to describe the way the skater's feet are positioned when grinding on an object.
+In aggressive inline skating, frontside and backside are used to describe the way the skater's feet are positioned when grinding on an object.
 For example, if a skater jumps on to grind a ledge with both feet landing on the h-blocks (the grindable area in the middle of the frame), with the toes facing the ledge, the skater is doing a frontside grind.
 Their whole body will be facing the object.

 A backside is much the same, although when the skater jumps on, they will be landing with their back to the object, and with their heels facing the ledge.